tigerfarm/arduino/Altair101/hardware/README.md

 --------------------------------------------------------------------------------
 ### Development Boards and Sample Programs

+To test new components and design circuits for the 101, I developed a number of test boards.

 Front panel toggle input test board:
 + 6 input buttons for 6 data bits.